 * Survivor in the Landscape also supports KS2 Geography: Geographical skills and fieldwork, Human and physical geography and Location knowledge.

 At Key Stage 3 we offer ‘Civil War: History Makers’ which supports the Local History Study and the development of Church, state and society in Britain 1509-1745.

 Basing House has a Museum with rooms dedicated to everyday life in the Tudor period and the Civil War as it happened here at the site.

-For further information and to make bookings, please contact the Basing House learning team who are based at Milestones Museum: 01256 639550 (the Milestones Museum reception where a message can be left if necessary) or email: firstname.lastname@example.org.
+For further information and to make bookings, please contact the Basing House learning team who are based at our sister venue, Milestones Museum, on 01256 639550 or email firstname.lastname@example.org.